Estimating Marginal Treatment Effects under Unobserved Group Heterogeneity: An Empirical Illustration: Economic Returns to College Education

 In this empirical analysis, we investigate the effects of college education on income in the Japanese labor market.
 There are two sources used for data collection.
 The primary data source is the Japanese Life Course Panel Survey 2007 (wave 1),\footnote{ Acknowledgement: The data for this secondary analysis, "Japanese Life Course Panel Surveys, wave 1, 2007, of the Institute of Social Science, The University of Tokyo," was provided by the Social Science Japan Data Archive, Center for Social Research and Data Archives, Institute of Social Science, The University of Tokyo. } which includes detailed information on Japanese workers aged 20 to 40, including their working condition, annual income, education level, and family member characteristics.
 The outcome variable $Y$ of interest is the respondent's annual income, and the treatment variable is defined as follows: $D = 1$ if the respondent has a college degree (including junior colleges and technical colleges) or higher, $D = 0$ otherwise.
 The second data source is the School Basic Survey conducted by the Ministry of Education, Japan.
 Using this dataset, we collect information on regional university enrollment statistics for each prefecture where the respondents were living at the age of 15 to create IVs for the treatment.
 Table \ref{table:variables} below shows the list of variables used in this analysis.
 After excluding observations with missing data and those with zero income, the analysis is performed on 3,318 individuals.

-In this analysis, we employ a finite mixture Probit model with two latent groups in which group 1 is composed of individuals whose college enrollment decisions are mainly affected by the regional educational characteristics, and group 2 comprises individuals who are mainly affected by their home educational environment.\footnote{ For the models with $S = 3$ or larger, the EM algorithm did not converge within tolerable parameter values. } For the IVs that should be included in $Z_1$ and $Z_2$, we identify them by running a stepwise AIC-based variable selection.
+In this analysis, we employ a finite mixture Probit model with two latent groups in which group 1 is composed of individuals whose college enrollment decisions are mainly affected by the regional educational characteristics, and group 2 comprises individuals who are mainly affected by their home educational environment.
+For the IVs that should be included in $Z_1$ and $Z_2$, we identify them by running a stepwise AIC-based variable selection.
 In doing this, we assume that $Z_1$ contains at least \textit{cap}, \textit{runiv}, and \textit{rwork} and that $Z_2$ contains at least \textit{homeenv} and \textit{books}.
-Note that we do not rule out the possibility that these variables are common IVs (in fact, \textit{cap} is identified as a common IV).
+Note that we do not rule out the possibility that these variables are common IVs (in fact, \textit{cap} is identified as a common IV).\footnote{ We estimated the models with $S = 3$ or larger using the same AIC-based model selection procedure.
+However, the EM algorithm for such models did not converge within tolerable parameter values (the results are not reported here due to word limit constraints, but are available on request).
+This would indicate that the two-group model is appropriate for our dataset. }

 In Table \ref{table:treatsel}, we present the result of our mixture model and that of the standard Probit model without mixture for comparison.
 First of all, our treatment choice model has a significantly smaller AIC value than the model with no mixture.
 The estimation results indicate that approximately 80\% of our observations are classified into group 1, which is composed of individuals who are influenced not only by regional characteristics of university enrollment, but also by their family characteristics such as their parents' education level and the number of siblings.
 The remaining 20\% belong to group 2, which is composed of individuals whose home study environment is major determinant of the college entrance decisions.